“An essential component of wisdom is the knowledge that man’s failure to understand truth does not make it untrue.”

 Project Prometheus: Marketing & PR Learning Resources

 It’s been our experience that too many people have a misunderstanding of crowdfunding marketing and public relations which doom them to crowdfunding failure.
-We base our conclusion on the hundreds of hours of conversations we’ve had with clients and potential clients over the years while making observations based on the outcomes of their decisions.
-It’s gotten to the point where we were spending too much time trying to replace the misconceptions most people have about crowdfunding PR and marketing with reality.
+We base our conclusion on the thousands of hours of conversations we’ve had with clients and potential clients over the years while making observations based on the outcomes of those conversations and their decisions.
+It got to the point where we were spending too much time trying to educate people in a general sense and replace the misconceptions most people have about crowdfunding PR and marketing with reality.

 After doing some soul searching we were forced to realize that we’re publicists, not professors.
-We no longer see it as our personal mission to educate the unenlightened and set them on the right path through personal coaching and Q&A sessions.
+We no longer see it as our personal mission to educate the unenlightened and set them on the right path through personal coaching and Q&A sessions not directly related to our specific services.

 HOWEVER, we do a feel a sense of responsibility in helping people gain a clear understanding of crowdfunding marketing which includes PR activity.